B - Registration

 All academic programs give priority in the first two years to meeting the general requirements for the appropriate degree and acquiring the foundation for advanced study; therefore, freshman students may not take upper-division courses.
 Exceptions may be made for students who have fulfilled the prerequisites and who are well prepared in their field of study.
 In such cases, the instructor may, with the concurrence of the student's advisor, authorize the exception.

-To register as undergraduates, students with baccalaureate degrees must secure the permission of the dean of his or her undergraduate college and file a statement with the registrar indicating that they understand that the work will not be classified as graduate work and cannot be used toward a graduate degree at a later date.
-(See J-7-b and c.)
+To register as undergraduates, students with baccalaureate degrees must secure the permission of the dean of their undergraduate college and file a statement with the registrar indicating that they understand that the work will not be classified as graduate work and cannot be used toward a graduate degree at a later date (see J-7-b).

 Students may register for full semester courses through the sixth day of the semester.
 A student may register for a course with instructor approval through the tenth day of the semester.

 B-9.
 Registration for Accelerated and Other Short Courses